godotengine/godot-docs/classes/class_control.rst

 | *Getter*  | get_focus_mode()      |
 +-----------+-----------------------+

 The focus access mode for the control (None, Click or All).
-Only one Control can be focused at the same time, and it will receive keyboard signals.
+Only one Control can be focused at the same time, and it will receive keyboard, gamepad, and mouse signals.

 ----